Training Without Treats: Effective Alternatives From A Cat Trainer

 Skilled cat trainers can figure out how to use the Premack principle in their training, though it does take a bit of creativity.
 If you’re in a rut and not sure what else to do, it’s worth considering!

-While not what we typically mean by cat training, a gray cat is napping on a the bar of a barbell weight on a wooden floor.
+A gray cat is napping on a weight on a wooden floor.

 Wrong type of training, buddy.
 Photo by Jo Knopf.